17 Best Google Apps to Use in 2026

 Google Gemini

 Google Gemini is Google’s powerful AI chatbot and assistant that has quickly become one of the most important apps in the Google ecosystem.
-Launched in February 2024 as the successor to Google Bard, Gemini represents Google’s most ambitious push into conversational AI.
+Launched in February 2024 as the successor to Google Bard, Gemini has rapidly become one of the most capable AI assistants available.
+It competes directly with ChatGPT and Claude, and in many benchmarks now leads on reasoning and long-context tasks.
 It is available as a web app at gemini.google.com, as well as dedicated apps for Android and iOS, making it accessible across all your devices.

 Gemini’s capabilities are extensive — from answering complex questions and generating images to analyzing documents, writing code, and helping you brainstorm ideas.
 With Gemini Live, you can have natural voice conversations with the AI, making it feel like talking to a real assistant.
-The latest models, including Gemini 2.5 Pro, 2.5 Flash, and Gemini 2.0, deliver remarkable improvements in reasoning, coding, and multimodal understanding.
+The latest models, Gemini 3.1 Pro and Gemini 3 Flash (both released in March 2026), deliver major improvements in reasoning, coding, and multimodal understanding.
+Gemini 3.1 Pro supports a 1 million token context window, making it capable of processing entire books or large codebases in a single conversation.
+Gemini 3 Flash at $0.10 per million input tokens through the API is also one of the cheapest useful AI models available.

 What makes Gemini especially powerful is its deep integration with Google Workspace.
 It can help you draft emails in Gmail, create content in Google Docs, analyze data in Google Sheets, and much more.
 If you’re exploring AI tools beyond Google, I’ve also reviewed the best AI writing tools available right now.
 A free tier is available for all Google users, while the premium experience through Google One AI Premium unlocks advanced models and extended capabilities.
 As Google continues to replace Google Assistant with Gemini as the default voice assistant on Android, this app is becoming central to how millions interact with their devices daily.